anotherjulien/MyHOME/README.md

 `zone` is the zone (equivalent to `where`), for central unit it needs to be `#0` (it is also the default value if it is not specified here)
 `heat` is an optional boolean defaulting to `True` you can set if your installation supports heating
-`cool` is an optional boolean defaulting to `False` you can set if your installation supports cooling `standalone` is an optional boolean defaulting to `False` you can use in case a zone is not controled by a central unit; this kind of setup is possible with zone thermostats H4691/LN4691 for instance
+`cool` is an optional boolean defaulting to `False` you can set if your installation supports cooling `standalone` is an optional boolean defaulting to `False` you can use in case a zone is not controlled by a central unit; this kind of setup is possible with zone thermostats H4691/LN4691 for instance

 ### Sensors
-At this point, only energy sensors are supported as part of WHO 18:
+At this point, only energy and temperature sensors are supported as part of WHO 18 and WHO 4:

 ```yaml
 sensor: